marcelodevops/compose2helm/README.md

 - Creates a Kubernetes Secret (target.name) for each service to mount/use.

 - Secret keys are normalized to release/service/key format for external reference.

+Updated features.
+- If a service has secrets defined → they’ll be injected as envFrom.secretRef instead of plain-text values.

+- Normal non-sensitive env vars still get injected as before.

+- This way, the container automatically consumes secrets from ExternalSecret / Secret.